 You should have some basic familiarity with Dataframes, Databricks, and Snowflake.

-- Import a notebook that already has a shell of the code you need.
+Step 1: Import a notebook that already has a shell of the code you need.

-- Fill in the details in the notebook for your Snowflake database.
+Step 2: Fill in the details in the notebook for your Snowflake database.

-I’m going to assume you have the Community Edition so the login is here: (if you have the regular editions then login to the appropriate area)
+Okay.
+Now that you have a Databricks Account setup then log in.
+I’m going to assume you have the Community Edition so the login is here: (if you have the regular editions then login to the appropriate area).

 Then once you are logged in you should see a screen like this: